godsoncjek/skyline-tech/README.md

 # skyline-tech
-this repository contains a table that carries the data of student ID, student name, courses, passcode, score and grade.
+this repository contains a table that carries the data of students full name, courses, passcode, cohort and approval.